uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 # Summary
 [summary]: #summary

-In the three major Public Clouds (AWS, GCP and Azure), SUSE:
+In the three major public cloud providers (AWS, GCP and Azure), SUSE:
  - provides customized pay-as-you-go-specific product images (eg. SLES, SLES for SAP...)
  - operates per-region RMT Servers mirroring repositories for products available as pay-as-you-go

-Pay-as-you-go instances all come with Cloud-specific "tokens" that authorizes the specific instance to download specific products from SUSE-operated RMT Servers.
+Pay-as-you-go instances all come with public cloud-specific "tokens" that authorizes the specific instance to download specific products from SUSE-operated RMT Servers.
 Pay-as-you-go instances are registered to the closest RMT Server at launch time (region/Server name is auto-determined).

 At update time, a zypper plugin forwards such "token" to the RMT Server via custom headers.
-To check repository accessibility RMT Servers have plugins which use Cloud-specific internal APIs to check whether the "token" is valid and which products it is entitled to.
+To check repository accessibility RMT Servers have plugins which use public cloud-specific internal APIs to check whether the "token" is valid and which products it is entitled to.

 # Motivation